-Our management team has extensive experience in developing therapeutics through regulatory approval and commercialization.
-In aggregate, companies they cofounded have achieved four drug approvals in the U.S. and the EU, successfully sold an asset developed by management which is currently in Phase 3 clinical trials, and completed the sale of a biopharmaceutical company for over \$800 million in cash.
+Our management team has extensive experience in developing therapeutics and medical technologies through global regulatory approval and commercialization.
+In aggregate, companies they co-founded have achieved four drug approvals and three diagnostic medical imaging device approvals in the U.S. and the EU, successfully sold an asset developed by management which is currently in Phase 3 clinical trials, sold two oncology-focused diagnostic imaging businesses to Fortune Global 1000 firms, and completed the sale of a biopharmaceutical company for over \$800 million in cash.
+In addition, the team has supported multiple regulatory submissions with the FDA, EMEA, Latin America and Asia Pacific Region and launched multiple drugs in emerging markets.
 Understanding the preclinical, clinical, regulatory and commercial development processes and hurdles are key factors in successful drug development and the expertise demonstrated by our management team across all of these areas increases the probability of success in advancing the product candidates in our product pipeline.
-We continue to add experienced management to our clinical team and have teamed up with a serial medtech entrepreneur to develop our potential imaging and diagnostics capabilities.
+We continue to add experienced management to our team including the recent appointments of Dr. Costa as our Chief Medical Officer and Mr. Cittadine as our Chief Operating Officer.
 Our strategic goal is to acquire, develop and commercialize promising oncology product candidates that address important unmet medical needs of cancer patients.
-The six key elements of our strategy to achieve this goal are to:
+Seven key elements of our strategy to achieve this goal are to: